 I am a molecular epidemiologist with a background as a board-certified internal medicine physician.
 My main research interest is how potentially modifiable exposures cause solid tumors through genomic heterogeneity and influence cancer progression.
-I am passionate about combining state-of-the-art genomics and well-defined observational studies in order to inform primary prevention, risk stratification, and biomarker-guided treatment.
-My methodologic and teaching interests include the application of epidemiologic methods to biomarker and clinical studies.
+I am passionate about combining well-defined observational studies and state-of-the-art genomics in order to inform primary prevention, risk stratification, and biomarker-guided treatment.
+My methodologic and teaching interests include the application of epidemiologic methods to high-dimensional biomarker studies and to clinical studies.

 As a Research Associate with Dr. Philip Kantoff’s group, I lead highly interdisciplinary and collaborative research projects across epidemiology, genomics, pathology, bioinformatics, and clinical medicine, with additional experimental validation in cell culture systems.
 I am the principal investigator of a 2017 Prostate Cancer Foundation Young Investigator Award and a 2018 Department of Defense Early-Investigator Research Award.